-4.2 Head of Estates
+4.2 Director of Estates

-The Head of Estates is accountable for overall security measures within the estate.
+The Director of Estates is accountable for overall security measures within the estate.
 They exercise this accountability by ensuring compliance with the following:

-- Health and Safety Legislation - Financial Regulations - Legislation referring to the security of documentation - Appropriate use of any monitoring or surveillance systems (see Appendices) - Appropriate use of force to control or restrain is adopted and followed (see Appendices) - Enabling the Assistant Principals and Heads of School/Service to discharge their responsibilities for physical security measures - Appropriate use of the College CCTV System
+- Health and Safety Legislation - Financial Regulations - Legislation referring to the security of documentation. - Appropriate use of any monitoring or surveillance systems (see Appendices) - Appropriate use of force to control or restrain is adopted and followed (see Appendices) - Enabling the Vice/Assistant Principals and Heads of School/Service to discharge their responsibilities for physical security measures. - Appropriate use of the College CCTV as defined in the CCTV policy - Appropriate use of Bodycam Systems. - The preparation of reports on security incidents for the Executive Group and the Finance and Resources Committee